dimitriwalters/data-structures/README.md

 # data-structures

-Implementation of the most popular data structures, written in C.
+Implementation of commonly used data structures, written in C.